DOAS (Differential Optical Absorption Spectroscopy)

 The acronym DOAS gives us good clues to what it’s about: “Spectroscopy” means the experimental investigation of the nature of light.
 “Absorption” indicates that we look at the “disappearance” of specific wavelengths.
 “Optical” limits us to study the optical wavelengths, ranging from ultraviolet via visible to infrared light.
 Finally, “differential” is the mathematical process applied to the recorded optical absorption spectra.

-Given that a specific type of gaseous molecule may have narrow-band absorption features in certain wavelength regions, a fraction of the light will be absorbed along the path if such molecules are present.
+A specific type of gaseous molecule (and in some cases also atom) usually has narrow-band absorption features in certain wavelength regions.
+It can be thought of as a fingerprint of the molecule type.
+A fraction of the light emitted from the light source will be absorbed by the molecules present in the path.
 The higher concentration of the gas or the longer measurement path, the more absorption will occur.
-The remaining light arriving at the end of the path is then forwarded to a spectral analyser (the key component of the gas analyser) where the features of the absorption can be detected.
-Dividing the recorded spectrum by a reference (i.e. a “clean” spectrum; this division is the “D” in DOAS) and comparing it with known absorption spectra of the sought-for and other gases yields the average gas concentration along the measurement path.
+The remaining light that arrives at the end of the measurement path is forwarded to a spectrum analyser, the key component of the gas analyser.
+The analyser can then detect the features of the absorption.
+Dividing the recorded spectrum by a reference (i.e. a “clean” spectrum, this division is the “D” in DOAS) and comparing it with known absorption spectrum of the sought-for gas yields the average gas concentration along the measurement path.

-Each type of gaseous molecule has its own characteristic absorption abilities in specific wavelengths, a kind of “fingerprint” for that type of molecule.
-This makes it possible to optically separate different gases from each other, and to use the same measurement system to detect multiple gaseous compounds.
-It is “just” a matter of knowing in what wavelength region the respective type of molecule has its unique fingerprint, and then look for that.
+Each type of gaseous molecule has its own characteristic absorption abilities in specific wavelengths, and thereby its own specific fingerprint.
+This makes it possible to optically separate different gases from each other, and to use the same measurement system to detect multiple gaseous compounds in the light path.
+It is a matter of knowing in what wavelength region the respective type of molecule has its unique fingerprint, and then look for that.

-Today, DOAS is a well-established principle for gas concentration measurements, as evidenced by numerous approvals and thousands of DOAS systems deployed by OPSIS and its representatives throughout the world.
+Today, DOAS is a well-established principle for gas concentration measurements, as evidenced by numerous approvals and thousands of DOAS systems deployed throughout the world.